zhmcclient/zhmc-ansible-modules/docs_source/development.rst

       Wait for the automatic tests to show success for this change.

-9. On GitHub, once the checks for this Pull Request succeed:
+10. On GitHub, once the checks for this Pull Request succeed:

     * Merge the Pull Request (no review is needed).

-      Because this updates the ``stable_M.N`` branch, it triggers an RTD docs build of its stable version.
-However, because the git tag for this version is not assigned yet, this RTD build will show an incorrect version (a dev version based on the previous version tag).
+      Because this updates the ``stable_M.N`` branch, it triggers a docs build of its stable version.
+However, because the git tag for this version is not assigned yet, this docs build will show an incorrect version (a dev version based on the previous version tag).
 This will be fixed in a subsequent step.

+      **TBD: Verify the above on GitHub pages once established**

     * Delete the branch of the Pull Request (``release_M.N.U``)

-10. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:
+11. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:

     .. code-block:: text